XaoyingGuan/test-openai-codex/README.md

 python transcriber_app.py
 ```

-A browser window will open allowing you to upload media files and download the generated subtitles.
+A browser window will open allowing you to upload media files, choose the output format (`srt` or `ass`), and download the generated subtitles.